mc-izzy/DOUG/Unix/Unix Permissions/Details/umask explained.md

 - New files: 666 – 066 = 600
 - New directories: 777 – 066 = 711
 ```
+# Change the default umask to 0066 first
 > umask 0066
 > touch test1.txt